 Driving around Milos – Car Hire in Milos

 There are plenty of places to rent a car in Milos.
 Most of them are located in Adamas, and there are also a few in Pollonia.
-As we had our own car, we only made a few inquiries, to get an indication of prices, and didn’t rent one.

 Overall, prices vary a lot, as they depend on the season and the type of car you are booking.
 Also, most agencies will give you a discount if you are renting the car for several days.

 If you are booking the car on the spot, it’s always a good idea to compare prices between agencies.
 Bargaining could save you a few euros too, if you are up for it.